-My school & college life was all about hearing that I was extra, I was extra enthusiastic, I had extra opinions, I was extra demanding, I was extra dramatic and extra ambitious.
+My school & college life was all about hearing that I was extra, I was extra enthusiastic, I was extra demanding, I was extra ambitious.
 I would always be hesitant about it.
-But I went ahead with anyway and I guess this being extra was the thing which has to lead me to an extra higher designation, extra pay and made me extra successful than others.
+I guess this being extra was the thing which has to lead me to an extra higher designation, extra pay and made me extra successful than others.

-I was always made to feel that I did not have enough experience, I was too young, I don’t have compassion and I am too practical.
-If I listen to all opinions which were thrown to me then I should be working at a news channel with peanut salary, trying to make myself happy with few goodwill stories and a batch of bravery for surviving in all.
+I was always made to feel at the professional level that I did not have enough experience rather than looking at my skills, I was too young, I don’t have compassion and I am too practical.
+If I would have listened to all opinions which were thrown to me then, I would have been working at a news channel with peanut salary, trying to make myself happy with few goodwill stories and a batch of bravery for surviving it all.

-This book is very important to me as a woman, it tells you the things which matter, with a blunt language and humor.
+This book has been very important to me as a woman because it tells you the things which matter, with a blunt language and humor.
 It was empowering to read it because everything it said made sense, and it was relatable to the core.
-I am 24, a manager and at the age where half of my friends are married or have started a family.
+I am 25, working as a manager, at the age where half of my friends are married or have started a family.
 And, here I am, planning a leap of faith.

 As growing up, I was always told I am bossy, ambitious and practical.
 I took it in as negative feedback for a long time.
-It affected by it as I never asked what I wanted, hesitated to ask for leadership and felt guilty if I was good at something.
-I was always made to feel that my success was not because of my hard work but because I was lucky or was at the right place.
+I was very much an affected by the way by boldness and ambitions were taken up.
+Due to this I never asked what I wanted, I was hesitated to ask for leadership and felt guilty if I was good at something than my peers at work.
+I was always made to feel that my success was not because of my hard work but because I was lucky or was in the right place.

-Let’s start with the thing I learned from men, I have learned to enjoy my success from men, they know how to take credit, they know how to enjoy an achievement despite the factors which helped them to achieve and it’s a good feeling.
-“When we ask men why they did a good job, they’ll say, ‘I’m awesome.
-Obviously.
+Let’s start with the thing I learned from men, I have learned to enjoy my success from men, they know how to take credit, they know how to enjoy the achievements despite the factors which helped them to achieve and it’s a good feeling.
+“When we ask men why they did a good job, they’ll say, ‘I’m awesome. obviously.
 Why are you even asking?’
 If you ask women why they did a good job, what they’ll say is someone helped them, they got lucky, they worked really hard.”
 The attitude does the difference says, Sheryl.

 What will you do if you were not afraid?